Find the location of your iTunes, Finder or Apple Devices Backup

-When working with your iOS device backups, it's important to know where they are stored on your computer. iTunes stores backups in one location and iMazing stores them in a different location, and you can change the folder where iMazing stores backups if you wish.
+When working with iOS device backups, it’s helpful to know where they’re stored on your computer.
+Finder for macOS or iTunes and Apple Devices for Windows store backups in one location, while iMazing stores them in another.
+If you’d like, you can also change the folder where iMazing stores your device backups.

-In this article, we're going to tell you where these iPhone or iPad backups are stored, how to identify the backups for a specific device, and how to change where iMazing stores backups on your Mac or PC.
+In this article, we’ll explain where iPhone or iPad backups are stored, how to identify the backup for a specific device, and how to change iMazing’s backup location on your Mac or PC.

 Here's how to Find the Location of your iTunes Backup: